Nolar-Hack/Euromillions-Loto/README.md

 # Euromillions-Loto
-Powershell that say if you win with your numbers on Euromillion and Loto (France)
+Powershell scripts that say if you win with your numbers on Euromillion and Loto (France)